PeterC66/m4ops/NotesStandardsPractices.md

 - **BEM** - "Block, Element, Modifier” naming convention - see [Introducing BEM: The popular CSS naming convention](https://assortment.io/posts/introducing-bem-css-naming-convention)

+- **VNode** - a “virtual node” containing information (returned by createElement) describing to Vue what kind of node it should render on the page, including descriptions of any child nodes.
+The entire tree of VNodes is called the “Virtual DOM”.

 ## The stack

 The main stack is